WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 No. Mail-in and absentee ballots must be returned to your county election office.

-Any voter who has received an absentee or mail-in ballot but would rather vote in-person, may bring their un-voted ballot to their polling place, return to the polling place official who will "spoil" that ballot and will be allowed to vote on the machine.
+Any voter who has received an absentee or mail-in ballot but would rather vote in-person, must bring their ballot and ballot return envelope to their polling place, surrender both to the polling place official, who will "spoil" that ballot and then allow them to vote on the machine..
 Any voter who requested an absentee or mail-in ballot but did not receive it, may go to their polling place and vote by a provisional ballot.

 DOES MY MAIL-IN OR ABSENTEE BALLOT NEED TO BE BLANK IN ORDER TO BE VOIDED SO I CAN VOTE IN-PERSON?

 No. Your ballot can be blank, completely filled out, or partially filled out and still be voided.
-To have your ballot voided and vote in-person, you must bring all the envelopes and fill out and sign a declaration stating you relenquish your ballot.
+To have your ballot voided and vote in-person, you must bring the return envelope and fill out and sign a declaration stating you relinquish your ballot.

 WILL I VOTE WITH A VOTING MACHINE?

 This depends on your polling location.
 Contact your local polling location to find out how votes will be recorded.
-However, in the past two years, all machines in the state of Pennsylvania have been changed to leave a paper trail to record your ballot.
+However, all machines in the state of Pennsylvania leave a paper trail to record your ballot.
 If you are confused about how to vote using the method available at your polling location, please ask a poll worker for help.

 WHAT DO I NEED TO BRING WITH ME TO VOTE IF I HAVE AN ABSENTEE BALLOT?

-Any voter who has received an absentee or mail-in ballot but would rather vote in-person, may bring their un-voted ballot to their polling place, return to the polling place official who will "spoil" that ballot and will be allowed to vote on the machine.
+Any voter who has received an absentee or mail-in ballot but would rather vote in-person, must bring their ballot and ballot return envelope to their polling place, surrender both to the polling place official, who will "spoil" that ballot and then allow them to vote on the machine.
 Any voter who requested an absentee or mail-in ballot but did not receive it, may go to their polling place and vote by a provisional ballot.

 If you already completed and returned a mail-in ballot, you may not vote at a polling place.